-Smooth Earth Snake
+Smooth Earth Snake (Virginia valeriae)

 by Jeff LeClere

-PROTECTED.
+PROTECTED and Species of Greatest Conservation Need.
 It is illegal to kill or collect this species by law in Iowa.
 Another of Iowa’s seldomly seen secretive snakes.
 The present records are located in southern and central Iowa.
 Although they may be locally common in a few areas, we welcome any reports.
 Please report any sightings to us or the DNR so we may better understand their distribution.

 The western smooth earth snake, Virginia valeriae elegans, is the subspecies found in Iowa.

-The earth snake is found in scattered populations along a couple of the river systems in southeastern and central Iowa (Christiansen, 1973).
+The smooth earth snake is found in scattered populations along a couple of the river systems in southeastern and central Iowa (Christiansen, 1973).

-Earth snakes are found in moist wooded rocky areas in river and stream valleys where they may be found on the slopes under leaf litter, rocks, or logs.
+Smooth earth snakes are found in moist wooded rocky areas in river and stream valleys where they may be found on the slopes under leaf litter, rocks, or logs.